 do not covet your neighbour’s wife

-Prossim as an adjective means next; as a noun, it translates literally as next person; that is, fellow person.
+Prossim as an adjective means next; as a noun, it translates literally as next person, next man; that is, fellow person, fellow man.
 In English-language Bibles, this is rendered as neighbour.
 In regular language, the Friulian word for neighbour (as in the person who lives next door) is il vicin.

 o soi in barufe cul vicin